python/cpython/Doc/library/dl.rst

 .. data:: RTLD_LAZY

-   Useful as an argument to :func:`open`.
+   Useful as an argument to :func:`.open`.

 .. data:: RTLD_NOW

-   Useful as an argument to :func:`open`.
+   Useful as an argument to :func:`.open`.
 Note that on systems which do not support immediate binding, this constant will not appear in the module.
 For maximum portability, use :func:`hasattr` to determine if the system supports immediate binding.